schmettow/yet_biomim/README.md

-# yet_biomim
-Paper: Is the YET eyetracker a biomimetic device?
+# Is the YET eyetracker a biomimetic device?